 Markets always have winners and losers, but one can still feel dismay at the exclusions.
 I admire the contribution of mainstream galleries.
 I feel it again at shows like this.
 Even so, I feel deeply for those who only wish they had time and income to make art.
 And that sad outcome counts as a market that works.
 At other times, the free market cannot even claim that much.

 There are things a market is just not meant to do, quite apart from rescuing those who cannot find jobs.
 Many beyond artists and buyers benefit from art, which contributes to and shapes culture at large.
 That is why government and others support museums, nonprofits, and individuals, both directly and indirectly.
 There is also outright market failure in art, just as in the housing boom and bust.
-It appears in wildly inflated prices and reputations, driven by a closed circle of collectors and celebrity artists.
+It appears in wildly inflated prices and reputations, driven by a closed circle of collectors, art advisors, and celebrity artists.
 Markets do correct themselves, and reputations die, but in the long run we are all dead.

 All this makes it hard to talk about "the system," as if it all held together with enough circles and arrows.
 In a handout for "#class," Ben Davis makes a savvy start.
 He supplies "9.5 Theses on Art and Class"—neither dismissing art as a luxury good, nor elevating art to a sphere all its own.
 It is not a bundle of laughs, but I am not ready to vote yet on whether the system or the exhibition works.
 Four weeks is bound to contain surprises and successes, and I have already seen it happen several more times.
 If I were you, I would not cut "#class."